jamerson/stocks-service/README.md

 ## Getting started

+A docker compose file is provided to start the services, those environment variables can be used:

+- __SERVICE_PORT__: The Stock service port
+- __IN_MEM_PERSIST__: The persistence method used, it can be: `map`, were the stocks are stored in a `ConcurrentHashMap` data structure, and `redis`, were the stocks are stored in a Redis server configured with in-memory persistence only.

+Execute the following steps:

 1. Clone this repository

-2. Run the following commands on a terminal:
+2. Run the following command on a terminal:

 ```sh
 docker-compose up